 php_value max_input_vars 3000

-Note: Your hosting provider may not allow this to be overriden, if this doesn't work then please check with your provider.
+Note: Your hosting provider may not allow this to be overridden, if this doesn't work then please check with your provider.